-- governing adjusters, the adjuster may declare another state in which it becomes licensed and acts as an adjuster to be the 'home state.' - (J) "Independent adjuster" means an insurance adjuster who is hired on a contract basis by an insurance company to represent the insurance company's interest in the settlement of the claim. - (K) "License" shall mean the insurance adjuster license issued by the Department to a Person engaged in the business of insurance claims adjusting. - (L) "Licensee" shall mean a Person holding an Insurance Adjuster License. - (M) "NAIC" shall mean the National Association of Insurance Commissioners. - (N) "Original Equipment Manufacturer Part" or "OEM part" means a motor vehicle body replacement part manufactured by the manufacturer of the motor vehicle being repaired. - (O) "Public adjuster" means any person who, for compensation or any other thing of value on behalf of the insured: - (1) Acts or aids, solely in relation to first party claims arising under insurance contracts, other than automobile, life, accident & health, that insure the real or personal property of the insured, on behalf of an insured in negotiating for, or effecting the settlement of, a claim for loss or damage covered by an insurance contract; - (2) Advertises for employment as an public adjuster of insurance claims or solicits business or represents himself or herself to the public as an public adjuster of first party insurance claims for losses or damages arising out of policies of insurance that insure real or personal property; or - (3) Directly or indirectly solicits business, investigates or adjusts losses, or advises an insured about first party claims for losses or damages arising out of policies of insurance that insure real or personal property for another person engaged in the business of adjusting losses or damages covered by an insurance policy, for the insured. - (P) "Resident" means a person who either resides in Rhode Island or maintains an office in Rhode Island where the business of producing insurance is transacted and designated Rhode Island as the residence for purposes of licensure. - (Q) "Uniform individual application" means the current version of the NAIC Uniform Individual Application for resident and nonresident individuals. - (R) "Uniform business entity application" means the current version of the NAIC Uniform Business Entity Application for resident business entities.
+- governing adjusters, the adjuster may declare another state in which it becomes licensed and acts as an adjuster to be the 'home state.' - (J) "Independent adjuster" means an insurance adjuster who is hired on a contract basis by an insurance company to represent the insurance company's interest in the settlement of the claim. - (K) "License" shall mean the insurance adjuster license issued by the Department to a Person engaged in the business of insurance claims adjusting. - (L) "Licensee" shall mean a Person holding an Insurance Adjuster License. - (M) "NAIC" shall mean the National Association of Insurance Commissioners. - (N) "Original Equipment Manufacturer Part" or "OEM part" means a motor vehicle body replacement part manufactured by the manufacturer of the motor vehicle being repaired. - (O) "Person" shall mean any individual, partnership, corporation, limited liability company, or any other legal entity, however formed. - (P) "Public adjuster" means any person who, for compensation or any other thing of value on behalf of the insured: - (1) Acts or aids, solely in relation to first party claims arising under insurance contracts that insure the real or personal property of the insured, on behalf of an insured in negotiating for, or effecting the settlement of, a claim for loss or damage covered by an insurance contract; - (2) Advertises for employment as an public adjuster of insurance claims or solicits business or represents himself or herself to the public as an public adjuster of first party insurance claims for losses or damages arising out of policies of insurance that insure real or personal property; or - (3) Directly or indirectly solicits business, investigates or adjusts losses, or advises an insured about first party claims for losses or damages arising out of policies of insurance that insure real or personal property for another person engaged in the business of adjusting losses or damages covered by an insurance policy, for the insured. - (Q) "Resident" means a person who either resides in Rhode Island or maintains an office in Rhode Island where the business of producing insurance is transacted and designated Rhode Island as the residence for purposes of licensure. - (R) "Uniform individual application" means the current version of the NAIC Uniform Individual Application for resident and nonresident individuals.

+(S) "Uniform business entity application" means the current version of the NAIC Uniform Business Entity Application for resident and nonresident business entities.